 Our work builds upon TD-MPC (Hansen et al., 2022), a model-based RL algorithm that performs local trajectory optimization (planning) in the latent space of a learned implicit world model.
-TD-MPC2 marks the beginning of a new era for model-based RL, in which massively multitask world models are trained and subsequently finetuned to new tasks.
+TD-MPC2 is a practical algorithm for training massively multitask world models.
 Specifically, we propose a series of improvements to the TD-MPC algorithm, which have been key to achieving strong algorithmic robustness (can use the same hyperparameters across all tasks) and scaling its world model to $300 \times$ more parameters than previously.
-In the following, we introduce the TD-MPC2 algorithm in detail.
+We introduce the TD-MPC2 algorithm in the following, and provide a full list of algorithmic improvements in Appendix A.